Mixing in two-dimensional shear flow with smooth fluctuations: General relations

 \subsection{Statistics of Lagrangian trajectories}

 Let us examine statistical properties of the difference $\bm\ell=\bm q_1-\bm q_2$ between two Lagrangian trajectories.
-We are interested in the probability density function (PDF) for $\bm \ell$ for different times assuming some fixed initial value of $\bm\ell$ or its initial probability distribution.
+Our interest is the probability density function (PDF) for $\bm \ell$ at different times assuming some fixed initial value of $\bm\ell$ or its initial probability distribution.
+For scalar as ensemble of blobs with homogeneous spatial statistics the PDF can be thought as probability for both starting and ending points of $\bm \ell$ getting inside of it.
+Vectors $\bm \ell$ and $-\bm \ell$ are equivalent for the description of the scalar spatial distribution in this sense, thus $\bm \ell$ can be called director.
 First we formulate the dynamical equation for $\bm\ell$, and then extract its statistical properties by averaging over the statistics of the random flow.

-Assuming that the difference $\bm l$ lies inside the region of the smoothness of the velocity field, we find from Eq. (\ref{lagrtraj})
+Assuming that the difference $\bm\ell$ lies inside the region of the smoothness of the velocity field, we find from Eq. (\ref{lagrtraj})

 where we kept the main term of the expansion of the velocity field $\bm v$ in Taylor series.
 The velocity gradient $\partial_k v_i$ in Eq. (\ref{lagrtraj2}) is a function of time, determined by the structure of the velocity field in the vicinity of the Lagrangian trajectories $\bm q_1$ and $\bm q_2$, $\bm\ell=\bm q_1-\bm q_2$.